amanarora9848/unige-rt1-assignment1/README.md

 Pygame, unfortunately, can be tricky (though [not impossible](http://askubuntu.com/q/312767)) to install in virtual environments.
 If you are using `pip`, you might try `pip install hg+https://bitbucket.org/pygame/pygame`, or you could use your operating system's package manager.
 Windows users could use [Portable Python](http://portablepython.com/).
 PyPyBox2D and PyYAML are more forgiving, and should install just fine using `pip` or `easy_install`.

-Fortunately, there exists a requirements.txt file.
 To run the project, it is recommended to create a python2 virtualenv for the project.
 To do so, we first need to install virtualenv pip package, and then create a python2.7 virtualenv since the simulator is based on python2.7:

 ```shell
 $ pip install virtualenv